drowsy-coder/Nyaya-Sahaya/README.md

 4. In VS Code, open the main.dart file and click the "Run" button.
 This will launch the app in the emulator or on your physical device.

-## How to Contribute
+## 🤝 How to Contribute

-// Contribution Guide here
+To contribute to this project, fork this on github and connect your own firebase.

 ## Acknowledgments